 4.3 Regional Variants

-• California Burrito: This version often includes French fries along with the beans and cheese.
+- California Burrito: French fries inside along with beans and cheese.

-• Santa Fe Burrito: Incorporates green chile for a spicy twist.
+- Santa Fe Burrito: Green chile gives it a spicy edge.

 Section 5: Serving Suggestions and Pairings